 Working in homes, schools and streets to help tackle childhood obesity

-Over 40 million children under five around the world are overweight or obese.
+Over 40 million children under five worldwide are overweight or obese.

 In the UK, one in 10 children start school obese.
 That’s enough to fill London’s Olympic Stadium four times over.

-Our programme pays particular attention to this difference between the rates in poorer and wealthier areas.
-Working in our place, the London boroughs of Lambeth and Southwark, we want to close this ‘obesity deprivation gap’.
-We’re layering up activities, working with many organisations, community groups and residents to test and run projects that encourage healthy eating and physical activity in the places children and families spend their time.
-We want to help tackle the high rates of child obesity locally, and to learn lessons that others may replicate elsewhere.
+Our programme focuses on the difference between obesity rates in low-income areas and more affluent areas.
+We’re testing and running projects with our partners to encourage healthy eating and physical activity in the places children and families spend their time.
+We want to help tackle the high rates of childhood obesity locally, and share lessons that others can replicate elsewhere.

-Child obesity is a complex issue, but we believe that progress is possible.
-In order to see real impact, we are taking a long-term perspective.
+Childhood obesity is a complex issue, but the evidence shows us that progress is possible.
+To see real impact, we are taking a long-term perspective.

-We aim to close the 'obesity deprivation gap' between the most deprived and least deprived wards in Lambeth and Southwark over the next ten years.
-Our theory is that we will effect greater change by focusing on environments that children and their families spend their time in, and running a mix of activities relating to diet and exercise, and working with people and organisations from all sectors.
+We want to close the 'obesity gap' between the low-income wards and the more affluent wards in Lambeth and Southwark over the next 10 years.
+Our theory is that we will effect greater change by focusing on environments where children and their families spend time, running a mix of activities that promote a healthy diet and exercise, and working with people and organisations from all sectors.

-Alongside supporting projects to drive impact on the ground, we also work to influence policy at a local and national level to help further the ambitious change we want to see through our programme.
+As well as making a difference on the ground, we work to influence policy at a local and national level to help further the change we want to see through our programme.

 We are now delivering our multi-year programme.
 After exploring the current evidence around the issue and testing ideas with our partners through small projects, we are supporting a mix of large and small-scale activities.
 Find out more.